 He who came from a long line of sinners, but was sinless himself, called himself “the friend of sinners.”
 Jesus once said he didn’t “come to call the righteous, but sinners to repentance” (Luke 5:52).
 He also said, “The Son of man has come to seek and to save that which is lost” (Luke 19:10).
 No matter what your past, Jesus can save you.
 You, too, have a scarlet cord, a lifeline for salvation on the great Judgment Day.

 Over the years, Rahab’s scarlet cord has come to be a symbol of our salvation as well—a sign of the scarlet blood Jesus shed on the cross for you and me.
 What the scarlet cord in the window was to Rahab; the blood of Jesus is to us.

 The scarlet blood of Jesus that hung from his side is sure salvation for you and me.
-Salvation for we who live in a world that is not going to have its judgment day brought about by Hebrew soldiers but will be judged by the Lord God himself.
+Salvation for we who live in a world that is not going to have its judgment day brought about by Hebrew soldiers but by the Lord God himself.
 Salvation for we who maybe haven’t sold our bodies for sex, but whose lives are just as wrecked by sin, as we have given our minds, our tongues, and our hearts in adultery against our King and our God.
 And Jesus reaches down from the cross and says, “This is for you.
 This body.
 This blood.
 My scarlet will make your crimson stains white as snow.”
 (Cf Isaiah 1:18)